 - Overview of project and goals

-- Overview of technologies used, challenges, wins, and any other reflections
+- Overview of technologies used, your code architecture, challenges, wins, and any other reflections

 - Screenshots/gifs of your app